This is the current version of this document. To view historic versions, click the link in the document's navigation bar.

 - developing effective means of communicating with students about the program and being responsive to their feedback.
 This should include meeting with students from the program at least once per teaching term in an environment enabling informal input and general group discussion (including face to face or online discussion forums);

-- considering applications for credit and articulation in consultation with the Course Co-ordinator and in accordance with the University Policy; and
+- considering applications for credit and articulation in consultation with the Course Co-ordinator and in accordance with University Policy; and

 - making and keeping appropriate written or electronic records of advice provided to students.